domel/TQs/README.md

 ```

 ### Output
-The time measurements of a series of experiments will be output in the directory `results`.
+The time measurements of a series of experiments will be output in the directory `results` (this directory will be created if needed).

 ## Data